Privacy in the SKUPONI online system

 The country of the provider depends on the service provider

-Processors and processing methods not listed above may process pseudonymous or anonymised personal data and are thus exempt from the requirements
+Processors and methods of processing that are not listed above may process pseudonymized or anonymized personal data and are thus exempt from the requirements

-If an individual suspects that there has been an abuse or violation in the processing of his / her personal data, he / she may report the suspicion of a violation to the e-mail address of the Controller provided in the contact information.
+If an individual suspects that there has been abuse or a violation in the processing of his personal data, he can report the suspected violation to the Controller's email address listed in the contact information.

-In order to process the request as quickly as possible, the Individual must provide as much relevant information as possible (which user profile, which personal data is allegedly misused, in what way and why the Individual considers it a violation or abuse).
+In order to process the request as quickly as possible, the Individual must provide as much relevant information as possible (which user profile, which personal data is alleged to have been abused, in what way and for what reason the Individual believes that it is a violation or abuse).

-The controller shall implement the request regarding breaches and misuse of personal data without undue delay within one month of receiving the request, or a maximum of two additional months later, taking into account the complexity and number of requests.
+The administrator implements requests regarding violations and misuse of personal data without undue delay within one month of receiving the request, or at most two additional months later, taking into account the complexity and number of requests.

-The controller is convinced that it collects and stores the personal data of Individuals in accordance with the General Data Protection Regulation (GDPR) and other applicable laws in the territory of the Republic of Slovenia and the European Union.
+The controller is confident that it collects and stores personal data of Individuals in accordance with the General Data Protection Regulation (GDPR) and other valid laws in the Republic of Slovenia and the European Union.

-In case of questions and complaints regarding the general regulation on data protection, you can contact the data protection body, which in the Republic of Slovenia is the Information Commissioner of the Republic of Slovenia, available at the following address:
+In case of questions and complaints regarding the general regulation on data protection, you can contact the data protection authority, which in the Republic of Slovenia is the Information Commissioner of the Republic of Slovenia, reachable at the address below: